 The need to return to the place of my birth became insistent.
 Not because I believed it to be climatically safer or more comfortable (it’s not!), but because it brings me closer to those I cherish most.
 Within four months of our Maritime adventure, my partner was finally on board when she too, could no longer tolerate the pain of being near a dying ocean anymore.

 We left the Atlantic Coast on Sept.
 11, arriving in the Ottawa area the following day.
 It was an emotional trip for both of us because we knew we would not return to the ocean again.
-From coast to coast, the die-off we bore witness to—from starfish, crabs, and seals on the west coast, to squid, jellyfish, and birds on the Atlantic Coast—was staggering.
-Add to this the red tides, green ocean event, fishing nets, lobster traps, shotgun shells, plastic, and other assorted garbage, and the suffocating stench of raw sewage pumped by coastal communities directly into Atlantic harbours, the pain of it all was too great to bear.
+From coast to coast, the die-off we bore witness to—from starfish, crabs, and seals on the west coast; to squid, jellyfish, and birds on the Atlantic Coast—was staggering.
+In fact, the absence of what were once common birds—seagulls—was eerily palpable.
+Add to all of this the red tides, green ocean event, fishing nets, lobster traps, shotgun shells, plastic, and other assorted garbage, and the suffocating stench of raw sewage pumped by coastal communities directly into Atlantic harbours, the pain of it all was too great to bear.
 It really was time to leave.

 Living an “eyes-wide-open” life, I see everything, negate nothing, and do not pretend that something is what it is not.
 As grateful as I am for my return to what was once home, I had forgotten how fast-paced Ottawa is.
 Living away from large cities for so many years, I’d also forgotten the frantic mindlessness of consumer culture in a business-as-usual reality.
 Big box stores, shopping malls, strip malls, dollar stores, banks, coffee shops, grocery stores, fast-food chains, restaurants, and lookalike housing developments as far as the eye can see.
 Everywhere I turn, urban sprawl has decimated wetlands and forests for gluttonous opportunities to consume, consume, consume.
 The sensory overload of endless shopping and masses of people who always seem to be in a rush is exhausting.
 Fortunately, I live on the city outskirts near a small town where “personal and friendly” are still very much the common way.
 When not savouring the natural beauty of my current homestead, this is where I prefer to spend my time.